 If you know you have Tasmanian heritage, the Tasmanian Names Index is a comprehensive database of Tasmanian records – all you need to do is search a name!

 And, if you’re looking beyond Tasmania, Ancestry lets you search across Australian census, birth, marriage and death records, or military and immigration records.
-Remote access for Ancestry is available to Libraries Tasmania members until December 2021, so you can research your family history without leaving your home.
+Ancestry is available to Libraries Tasmania members using our PCs within our public libraries.

 NAIDOC Week celebrations are being held across the state from 4 to 11 July.
 This year’s theme is ‘Heal Country!’, and the Libraries Tasmania collections team has put together their recommendations for your reading list.